 Pellet Grill Must Be Clean

-The best way to avoid temperature fluctuations in a Pit Boss pellet grill is to clean it properly.
+The best way to avoid temperature fluctuations is to clean it properly.
 It is best to do this after every 3 smoking sessions or after the use of a 40-60 lbs wood pellet.

 Your maximum focus should be on all kinds of parts related to wood pellets.
 First, clean the hopper, and make sure the hopper is completely dry.
 It is very important to pay attention to how to clean the auger, the maintenance of the induction fan, and the cleaning of the temperature sensor.